zigtur/HeyMint-audit/HeyMintERC721AChild.md

 :warning: YOU SHOULD REALLY BE CAREFUL WITH DELEGATECALL :warning:

+My advice: be careful with inherited contracts in smart contract, and analyze every imported contract.

+Here, the issue comes from the fact that an inherited contract modifier reads storage data that is not set by the HeyMintERC721AChild contract.

 ### Step 1 - Contract storage
 First, at the beginning of the contract, you define two variables that are constant:
 - _IMPLEMENTATION_SLOT